Domestication of the horse

-Discoveries in the context of the Botai culture had suggested that Botai settlements in the Akmola Province of Kazakhstan are the location of the earliest domestication of the horse.
-However, Taylor and Barrón-Ortiz (2021) argue that Botai findings only reflect intensive exploitation of wild horses—possibly involving some level of management, herding, or seasonal capture—but not full domestication in the way we see in later horse-using societies.
-Warmuth et al. (2012) pointed to horses having been domesticated around 3000 BCE in what is now Ukraine and Western Kazakhstan.
-The evidence is disputed by archaeozoologist Williams T. Taylor, who argues that domestication did not take place until around 2000 BCE.
+However, more recent archaeological and genetic evaluations have challenged this timeline.
+Taylor and Barrón-Ortiz (2021) argue that Botai findings only reflect intensive exploitation of wild horses, possibly involving some level of management, herding, or seasonal capture, but not full domestication in the way we see in later horse-using societies.
+While earlier studies by Warmuth et al. (2012) pointed to horses having been domesticated around 3000 BCE in what is now Ukraine, Russia, and Western Kazakhstan, archaeozoologist William T. Taylor argues that true domestication did not take place until around 2000 BCE.